hongleizhang/RSPapers/README.md

 * Tran et al. **Regularizing Matrix Factorization with User and Item Embeddings for Recommendation.** CIKM, 2018.

+* Zhou et al. **Micro behaviors: A new perspective in e-commerce recommender systems.** WSDM, 2018.

 ## Cold Start Problem in Recommender System